Stykkishólmur: Overview

-The favorable position of the town was discovered early and in 1550 a trading post was founded at the site.
-Today, the most important sector of employment in the town after the fishing industry is summer-time tourism.
+The favorable position of Stykkishólmur was discovered in 1550 when a trading post was founded at the site.
+Today, the most vital employment sectors in the town are fishing and tourism, especially during the summer.
 There are several sightworthy wooden buildings in the town centre.
 Egilsenshús is a wooden house dating from 1867 which belonged to a Danish merchant.

 The town was named after a small island in front of the harbor called Stykkið ([ˈstɪhcɪθ], "the piece").
 The nearby mountain of Helgafell is the burial place of Guðrún Ósvífursdóttir, a heroine of the Icelandic sagas.

+The port of Stykkishólmur has a long history as a trading hub, dating back to the mid-16th century.
+The port was used by Icelanders emigrating to North America.
+1887 saw a peak in emigration with over 70 people leaving the port.
+About 500 people eventually emigrated from Stykkishólmur port to North America between 1870-1914.

 The town's former library has been restored as a public hall and contains an installation by the American artist Roni Horn.

-The sports club of Stykkishólmur is called Snæfell, named after the glacier Snæfellsjökull, which is located on Snæfellsnes.
+The sports club of Stykkishólmur is called Snæfell, named after the glacier Snæfellsjökull located on Snæfellsnes.
 The town's most popular sport is basketball.

 In popular culture

+A famous Icelander from Stykkishólmur is Sveinn Kristján Bjarnason.
+He was born in 1887 at Breiðabólstaður and emigrated with his parents from Stykkishólmur in 1889.
+Their destination was Winnipeg.
+In the United States, he became Edgar Holger Cahill.
+He worked as the National Director of the Federal Art Project through the WPA (Works Projects Administration) from 1935-1943.
+He was the Director of the Museum of Modern Art, a writer, curator, and expert on American folk art.
+He developed this work-relief program for artists under the New Deal by President Franklin D. Roosevelt.
+He is the interesting Icelander in this article:

 In the 1986 novel Red Storm Rising, Stykkishólmur is the site of a landing by US Marines tasked with liberating Iceland from occupying Soviet forces.

 Chess champion Bobby Fischer was planning on moving to Stykkishólmur before his sudden death in early 2008.

 Stykkishólmur is the main setting in the short story Tussenlanding (Transfer) from the 1991 short story collection De Matador en andere verhalen by Tim Krabbé.
 The story features a Dutchman coming to Iceland in hope to start a relationship with an Icelandic woman he barely knows.

 The town was the filming location for the depictions of Nuuk, Greenland in the 2013 movie The Secret Life of Walter Mitty.